 Full course description

-This course is designed for personal enrichment only and does not count towards any academic credit at Sacred Heart Major Seminary or for any certification in the Archdiocese of Detroit.
+This course is not intended to be academically strenuous but to provide a shallow-entry point for those who have busy lives and need flexibility.
+This course is designed for personal enrichment and does not count towards any academic credit at Sacred Heart Major Seminary or for any certification in the Archdiocese of Detroit.

-For questions about course content, contact the instructor using the “Inbox” on the red menu bar on the left side of your online course page.
+For questions about course content contact the instructor/teaching assistants using the Inbox on the red menu bar on the left side of your online course page.
 For technical support see the Tech Support guide in the Welcome module of the course.

 Schedule of Topics:

 The following learning activities are available to students in each module.
-There are no specific requirements.
-Those who complete all the videos and self-tests will receive a certificate of completion at the end of the course.
+There are no specific requirements for participating in the course.
+However, those who complete all the videos and self-tests will receive a certificate of completion at the end of the course.

 The time commitment is flexible for this course.
-Lectures are generally around 20-25 minutes long.
-Participants who are interested in completing all recommended readings and course tasks can expect to spend around 2-3 hours/week on the course.
-However, levels of participation and engagement are up to the discretion of the individual.
+There is one video lecture (~20 min) in each module.
+Participants who are interested in completing all recommended readings and course tasks can expect to spend around 1-2 hours/module on the course.
+However, levels of participation and engagement are up -to the discretion of the individual.

 All Equip Courses Include These Features:

 A dedicated online learning support coordinator to offer prompt assistance

 Engagement as a community of connected learners who share a common faith